tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/vwv USS Bon Homme Richard CVA-31/README.md

-# DCS-Essex
+# Essex class carrier CVA-31 Bon Homme Richard for DCS.

-Essex class carrier CVA-31 Bon Homme Richard for DCS.
+This mod is released under the Creative Commons Attribution-NonCommercial-ShareAlike license, see LICENSE.md for details

 The model is based on a mod by karla for IL-2 1946: https://www.sas1946.com/main/index.php/topic,46424.0.html